Limestones and marls for cement and lime industries

 The limestones with the CaCO3 content exceeding 90% are the raw material used in the lime industry.
 The types of limestones meeting additional (mainly chemical) criteria are used in the chemical industry, the metallurgical industry (as a metallurgical flux), the sugar industry, for the production of a lime powder, including sorbents for a flue gas desulphurization.
 When used as a so-called “high raw material” (incomplete) in a manufacture of a cement clinker, they should be supplemented with an addition of clay raw materials.
 The marly limestones and marls are useful only in the cement industry.
 In this case, the CaCO3 content can be much lower (below 80%) but other chemical ingredients contents and their percentages ratio are quite important.

-Anticipated economic resources of the discussed raw material group amounted as of the end of 2018 to 18,173.30 million tonnes including 12,723.92 million tonnes (70.0% of total anticipated economic resources) within 69 deposits documented for the cement industry and 5,449.38 million tonnes (30.0% of resources) within 120 deposits for the lime industry.
+The documented anticipated economic resources of the discussed raw material group amounted as of the end of 2019 to 18,130.21 million tonnes including 12,694.79 million tonnes (70.0% of total anticipated economic resources) within 69 deposits documented for the cement industry and 5,435.42 million tonnes (30.0% of resources) within 120 deposits for the lime industry.

-In comparison with the previous year, the anticipated economic resources of limestones and marls documented for the cement industry decreased by 30.48 million tonnes and the number of deposits dropped by one as Góra Siewierska deposit was crossed out from the domestic balance.
+In comparison with the previous year, the anticipated economic resources of limestones and marls documented for the cement industry decreased by 29.13 million tonnes and the number of deposits have not changed since 2018.
 The negative balance was the result of:

 Increases – due to: